alandefreitas/moderncpp/README.md

 !!! hint

-    The standard [algorithms](#basic-algorithms) for sorting containers are `std::sort` and `std::standard_sort`.
+    The standard [algorithms](#basic-algorithms) for sorting containers are `std::sort` and `std::stable_sort`.

     These snippets include extra functions describing how these tasks can be implemented with many other classic sorting algorithms.
-They are mostly relevant for people studying these algorithms for the first time.
+They are mostly relevant for people studying sorting algorithms for the first time.

 ```cpp